 Read my previous Boob Job Journey One-Week Post-Op.

-At first, I hated them.
+At first, I hated my breast augmentation.

 I thought they were too big – I’m pretty conservative in my opinion, or at least I like to think I’m conservative, haha.
 I remember thinking, “omg, these are too big, no one will take me seriously”.
 WRONG.
 No one cares about your boobs unless you’re flashing them onto others. lol.

 Some updates: I can pretty much do anything and everything.
 I volunteer every week at a skateboarding organization, and the first week back after winter break, I was probably 2-week post-op.
 I couldn’t really skate.
-The second week I volunteered, I could skate find but I was hesitant to do a lot of stuff since I was scared of falling haha.
+The second week I volunteered, I could skate fine but I was hesitant to do a lot of stuff since I was scared of falling haha.

 Three Month Post-Op